JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    This option lets you specify credentials that TeamCity will use to access your AWS resources.
 Using static credentials is the least secure approach, we recommend the **Use default credential provider chain** option instead.

-   1. Go to the [AWS Identity and Access Management](https://console.aws.amazon.com/iam/) (IAM) dashboard.
+   5.1.&ensp;Go to the [AWS Identity and Access Management](https://console.aws.amazon.com/iam/) (IAM) dashboard.

-   2. Switch to the **Users** tab and find a user whose credentials can be used by TeamCity to access your EC2 instances and AMIs.
+   5.2.&ensp;Switch to the **Users** tab and find a user whose credentials can be used by TeamCity to access your EC2 instances and AMIs.

-   3. Switch to the **Security Credentials** tab and scroll to the **Access keys** section.
+   5.3.&ensp;Switch to the **Security Credentials** tab and scroll to the **Access keys** section.

-   4. Create a new key.
+   5.4.&ensp;Create a new key.
 Paste its ID and secret to the related fields in TeamCity UI.

    </tab>